amusecode/TRES/developer/README_developer.md

     done
 done
 ```
-2) run the rdc_TPS.py script.
+Option 2: run the rdc_TPS.py script.
 See top of that file for how to run it.

 9) Running computationally expensive simulations on a computer cluster can save a lot of time.
 However, clusters work somewhat different than your personal computer.
 There are two points we'd like to draw your attention to.